sweetsweetstefan/cloudmc-cloudca-kb/rbac/en/rbac-en.md

 ## System roles

 The function of a system role is to control access to CloudMC functionality in a simple, standard way.
-A system role can be assigned to users within an organization.
+A system role can be assigned to users within an organization, and can also enable cross-organization collaboration.
 System roles are enforced in the Web user interface as well as in the CloudMC API.
-Custom roles can define permissions that are aligned to business needs, and can also enable cross-organization collaboration.
+Custom roles can be defined with permissions that are aligned to business needs.

 All system roles have a *scope*, which can be any of the following: [MIGHT CREATE DIAGRAMS]
 - All organizations in CloudMC